 The Impact on Her Life

 What’s most interesting to me now, as a parent, are those things left unremembered.
 There’s no mention of boredom (except the mention of her trying to read her father’s Canadian statistics and law books and finding them utterly dull) or fatigue from lack of social company.
-Currently we bandy about phrases like “the new normal” while referring to physical distancing measures and the use of personal protection equipment, it’s worth noting that she did not spend her life behind a screen.
+Currently we talk about “the new normal” while referring to physical distancing measures and the use of personal protection equipment, it’s worth noting that my grandmother didn’t spend her life behind a screen.

 If I’m honest, while her home was always neat and tidy, my grandmother was far from a fastidious housekeeper.
 She preferred to be in her studio, writing, reading or painting or in the garden, enjoying a spot of shade.
 She was never, to my mind, germ phobic.
 She was however, big on washing hands, she insisted on clean hands when coming in from outdoor play and before meals.